risen-one-technologies/aws-serverless-example/backend/README.md

 - AWS account with appropriate permissions to create and manage AWS resources.
 - AWS CLI installed and configured with access keys for the desired AWS account.
 - Node.js and npm installed on your local machine.
-- (Optional) Serverless Framework, AWS SAM, or AWS CDK installed globally for easier deployment.
+- (Optional) Serverless Framework installed globally for easier deployment.

 ## Deployment Steps